-Small companies often lack a human resources department or even an HR professional to provide hiring services internally.
-That can make it difficult to move quickly enough to compete for top talent.
-Although there are fees associated with using an agency, working with staffing experts to hire the right person in a short time frame can be more cost-efficient than engaging in a long, drawn-out hiring process — or making a hurried choice.
-The cost of a bad hire can be especially disastrous for a small company with fewer employees to take up the slack if someone doesn't work out.
+Although there are fees associated with using an employment agency, working with recruitment experts to hire the right person in a short time frame can be more cost-efficient than engaging in a long, drawn-out hiring process — or making a hurried choice.
+The ripple effects of a poor hiring decision can be especially disastrous for companies or departments where there are fewer employees to pick up the slack.

-If you’re an accounting firm, you’ll get the most out of an agency specializing in placing accountants, bookkeepers and tax professionals.
-If you work at a creative firm, you want to find designers, developers and creatives with industry experience.
-Often the agency’s recruiters worked in positions similar to those they now place.
-Their industry knowledge and expertise helps ensure that candidates and employers are well-matched.
-A candidate from a specialized firm often does the job more quickly and accurately than a lower-cost candidate from a general staffing firm.
+If you’re an accounting firm, you’ll get the most from an agency that focuses on placing accountants, bookkeepers and tax professionals.
+And if you work at a creative firm, you want to find designers, developers and marketers with industry experience.
+Often, an agency’s recruiters are people who worked in positions similar to those they now place.
+Their industry knowledge and expertise helps them find great matches between employers and candidates.
+A candidate from a specialized firm often does the job more quickly and accurately than a lower-cost candidate from a general recruiting firm.

 3. Streamline your hiring process

 It’s possible a great potential employee may never come across your job posting.
-The best recruitment agencies have broad networks and keep the resumes of thousands of skilled local professionals on file.
-That’s why, upon seeing your needs for a position, agencies can provide you with a candidate who’s closer to the right fit than you could likely find on your own.
-They also save you the time of wading through resumes from unqualified applicants.
+Among the key benefits of using a recruiting agency is the fact that the best firms have broad networks and keep the resumes of thousands of skilled professionals on file — including people in your market and those outside of it who prefer remote work.
+That’s why, upon seeing your needs for a position, agencies can provide you better odds of finding a candidate who’s a great fit than you likely could on your own.
+They also save you the time of wading through dozens of resumes from unqualified applicants.

-In addition to seeking out your perfect employee, recruitment agencies handle the most time-consuming aspects of the hiring process, including the initial interview, skills testing and reference checks.
-And because staffing specialists devote their workday to finding staffing solutions, they’re able to move a lot faster.
-If you go it alone, the job search can proceed only as fast as your schedule allows.
-When you use a recruiting agency, you don’t have to take valuable time away from your core responsibilities until you’re presented with A-list candidates.
+In addition to seeking out your perfect employee, recruitment firms handle the most time-consuming aspects of the hiring process, including the initial interview, skills testing and reference checks.
+And because these specialists devote their workday to finding talent solutions for you, they’re able to move a lot faster.
+If you go it alone, the job search proceeds only as fast as your schedule allows.
+When you use an employment agency, you don’t have to take valuable time away from your core responsibilities until you’re presented with A-list candidates.

-Your work with a recruitment agency shouldn’t end when an employee accepts your job offer.
-Specialized staffing firms have a stake in the success of both parties.
-Keep recruiters informed of any changes in your requirements.
-After an employee comes on board, review that person's progress with the agency several times during his or her first weeks on the job.
-Maintaining communication and providing feedback allows the recruiter to better understand how to serve you and make the right hires.
+Your work with an employment agency shouldn’t end when an employee accepts your job offer.
+After an employee comes on board, review their progress with the agency several times during their first weeks on the job.
+Plus, agencies have a stake in the success of both parties, so it’s wise to keep recruiters informed of any changes in your requirements.
+Maintaining communication and providing feedback allows the recruiter to better understand how to serve you and make the right hires for your company.

-In many cases, recruiting agencies have worked with a candidate on a temporary or consultative basis.
-This gives staffing specialists a good idea whether the potential employee will be able to perform to your standards and mesh with the office culture.
-Despite everyone’s best efforts, every now and then a hire will not work out.
-In this situation, first determine whether the worker wasn’t a match or whether the agency itself was a bad fit for you.
-How the staffing agency responds to such problems will tell you a lot: Does it shirk responsibility or work with you to find a solution?
-Never hesitate to sever ties with unsatisfactory staffing agencies.
+In many cases, employment agencies have already worked with a candidate on a contract basis.
+That gives recruiting specialists a good idea as to whether the potential employee can perform to your standards and mesh with your office culture.
+Despite everyone’s best efforts, sometimes a hire will not work out.
+In this situation, first determine whether the worker wasn’t a match or if the agency itself was a bad fit for you.

-If the staffing agency provides training resources to its registered candidates, encourage your employees to make use of them.
-This training ensures you get a capable worker with a wide-reaching skill set and industry specialization.
+If the agency provides training resources to its registered candidates, encourage your employees to make use of them.
+This training helps you get a capable worker with a wide-ranging skill set and industry specialization.
 The professionals can augment their on-the-job skills for free, and that benefits everyone involved.
-New blood in the office can infuse new ideas and outlooks.
-An interim professional brought in for skills not available internally can impart a degree of specialized knowledge to full-time staff as he or she goes about the job.
+New people in the office can infuse new ideas and perspectives.
+A contract worker brought in for skills not available internally can impart a degree of specialized knowledge to permanent staff as they go about their job.